frang75/nappgui/README.md

 ## Running on macOS

-Get the working copy and run CMake in the same way as Windows
+Get the working copy and run CMake in the same way as Windows, using `Xcode` generator.

 ```
 git clone https://github.com/frang75/nappgui.git ~/nappgui